(Updated on 26th May 2025)

 Promoting a culture that values and respects privacy is perhaps one of the most effective strategies for mitigating privacy risks.

-• Develop AI literacy programs: Train all the different teams in the organization on:
+- Develop AI literacy programs.
+Train all the different teams in the organization on responsible AI practices and data privacy regulations, and their roles in upholding data protection principles.

 New AI developments and privacy challenges

 As AI gets smarter and does more, it's going to handle a lot more personal information.
 But this could mean more chances for privacy problems.
 The more AI knows, the more we need to be careful about keeping information safe.
-We'll need to be extra careful to keep our information private.
+From leadership to legal interns, all AI users are responsible for maintaining privacy.

 Enhanced predictive analytics

-• Mitigating the risk: Advocate for the development and implementation of AI models that prioritize data minimization and anonymization.
-Regularly reviewing and updating data protection policies to cover inferred data will also be key
+- Mitigating the risk: Prioritize AI model development that emphasizes data minimization and anonymization.
+Regularly review and update data protection policies to address the handling of inferred data.

 Expansion of AI in decision-making

-• Mitigating the risk: Ensure that AI systems used for decision-making are auditable and comply with fairness regulations.
-Work on establishing clear guidelines for AI's role in decisions, emphasizing the need for human oversight
+- Mitigating the risk: Design AI systems to be auditable and compliant with fairness regulations.
+Establish clear guidelines for AI's role in decision-making, with a strong emphasis on human oversight.

 Proliferation of IoT devices